-Leadership, on the other hand, is concerned with setting goals, making improvements to existing ways of working and motivating and leading the team to reaching this new direction.
-It is characterized by certain behaviors, such as sharing an inspiring vision, producing useful change, leading by example, empowering others and creating the most conducive environment for team success.
+Leadership, on the other hand, is concerned with setting goals, making improvements to existing ways of working, and motivating and leading the team to reach this new direction.
+It is characterized by certain behaviors, such as sharing an inspiring vision, producing useful change, leading by example, empowering others, and creating the most conducive environment for team success.
 Leadership is not about the specific skills you possess but about how you approach an assignment and how you relate to others.

 One of the main differences between management and leadership is the way in which the two disciplines motivate people and teams to achieve objectives.